walidaun/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 5) Use the Thomeer Capillary Pressure parameters to model saturations based on the buoyancy due to fluid density differences at the height above the Free Water Level (FWL).
 In this instance we compare the Bulk Volume Oil (BVO) from MultiMin vs. BVO from Thomeer-based capillary pressure saturations since BVO is pore volume weighted.

 6) As a secondary technique to estimate PRTs, we also tested another applications in Geolog employing python’s Sklearn as published by Hall(3).
 We could have estimated Depositions of Environment or other types of categoric geologic facies used in this Sklearn prediction process.
-There is a PRT_Geolog_help subdirectory with a Jupyter Notebook on the subject.
 There is also a GitHub repository containing this notebook at the following link:

 https://github.com/Philliec459/SKLEARN-used-to-predict-Petrophysical-Rock-Types-in-Arab-D-Carbonate